digitalohm/assimil8or-helpers/README.md

 Thanks to Rossum Electro for making kewl modules, and special thanks to Marco at Rossum for putting up with my constant support requests :D

-The code was adapated from this stack answer https://stackoverflow.com/a/40652047
+Most of the code was adapated from various solutions on stackexchange.
+The developer community is great